ayazhankadessova/python-bit/README.md

 - [x] send code to specific student
 - [ ] add submit code button
 - [ ] show toast when end session , why toasts not working ?
+- [ ] how to show teaching content?

+- work on showing full programmes

 - fix :
 - dont add someone whos is not id db